-COUNTDOWN is a 7-year programme of Neglected Tropical Disease (NTD) implementation research funded by UKAID within the UK Department for International Development (DFID)- grant number 6407.
+COUNTDOWN is a 7-year programme of Neglected Tropical Disease (NTD) implementation research funded by UKAID within the UK Foreign, Commonwealth and Development Office (FCDO) - grant number 6407.
 COUNTDOWN brings together researchers from a range of backgrounds, policy makers, health care providers and implementation research specialists from Cameroon, Ghana, Liberia, Nigeria, the UK and the USA.

 COUNTDOWN is a multidisciplinary research programme and is dedicated to investigating cost-effective, scaled-up and sustainable solutions that are necessary to control and eliminate the most common NTDs.
 This includes generating knowledge about the realities of increasing the reach of NTD treatment in different contexts.
 The programme produces evidence to contribute to reducing the morbidity, mortality and poverty associated with NTDs through increasing knowledge and capacity and this is in line with the World Health Organization 2020 (WHO) NTD Roadmap and the WHO NTD Roadmap 2030 (currently in draft).